Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Non-BPS States using the Novel Supersymmetric Method

 There are some interesting properties of the non-BPS states.
 In general, solutions of \(u\) in closed form are not possible, hence we assume the hedgehog ansatz that we have used for the BPS states.
 From here, calculating the total energy is straightforward (see Sect.
 D of Appendix),

 We can see that the energy is linear in \(n\), implying that the BPS property \(E(n_1)+E(n_2)=E(n_1+n_2)\) is still preserved for these solutions although all the supersymmetries are broken.
 As such, these states are stable because they are topologically protected states unless \(n=0\).
-Furthermore, from the expression of total energy \eqref{energy}, we know that \(C_1\in(-2,2)\) because, outside this interval, the energy is either negative or undefined.
+Furthermore, from the expression of total energy \eqref{energy}, we know that \(C_1\in(-2,0]\) because, outside this interval, the energy should be positive definite and higher than the BPS bound, \(n\pi\).

 There are two possible sets of solutions which we will call the negative branch and positive branch. \(|u|^2\) of the negative branch solutions are monotonically decreasing in \(r\) and are always negative, hence we should omit the negative branch.
-For the positive branch, there is a cut-off radius for \(-2< C_1<\frac{2}{3}\), implying that they are possibly compactons, but there is no cut-off radius for \(\frac{2}{3}<C_1<2\).
-The transition from compacton to regular solutions is demonstrated in figure \ref{fig:uUPlot}.
+For the positive branch, there is a cut-off radius

+implying that they are possibly compactons.
+The influence of the parameter \(C_1\) on the compacton size is demonstrated in figure \ref{fig:uUPlot}.